BenoitMorel/ParGenes/README.md

 See the wiki (<https://github.com/BenoitMorel/ParGenes/wiki/Running-ParGenes>).

-**Run with ASTER:**

-Additinal options are `--use-aster`, `--aster-bin`, and `--aster-global-parameters`.
-The `--aster-bin` takes an option, which is either the name or path to any of the ASTER-astral binaries (`astral`, `astral-hybrid`, or `astral-pro`), or the path to a local copy of any of these.
-Additional arguments to any of these programs can be passed by using the option `--aster-global-parameters`, which takes a file as input.
-See
+#### Run with ASTER

+As an alternative to the default ASTRAL III software, the newer species-tree implementations from ASTER can be used.
+Specifically, the (ASTER) programs `astral`, `astral-hybrid` and `astral-pro` are made available.
+The added options for pargenes are:

+- `--use-aster`  Use ASTER instead of ASTRAL.
+Note: should not be combined with `--use-astral`.
+- `--aster-bin <name or path>`  Name or path to programs `astral`, `astral-hybrid`, or `astral-pro`.
+- `--aster-global-parameters <text file>` Pass extra parameters to any of the chosen ASTER programs in a text file.

-<https://github.com/chaoszhang/ASTER> for descriptions of these software.
+See <https://github.com/chaoszhang/ASTER> for more description of the ASTER implementations.

 ## Documentation and Support